dinoboy197/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [image1]: ./examples/visualization.jpg "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
 [image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./testdata/12.jpg "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./testdata/18.jpg "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./testdata/22.jpg "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./testdata/25.jpg "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./testdata/38.jpg "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the instance classes in the training, validation, and test datasets.

-![alt text][image1]
+![Training data instance class distribution][writeup_resources/training_distribution.png]

+![Validation data instance class distribution][writeup_resources/validation_distribution.png]

+![Test data instance class distribution][writeup_resources/test_distribution.png]

 ###Design and Test a Model Architecture